Global leadership exchange

 Context-setting and dialogue

-Academic briefings and ANZSOG-led sessions are used to establish context and frame discussion, supporting informed dialogue throughout the program.
+ANZSOG's Masterclasses, Roundtables and expert briefings are used to establish context and frame discussion, supporting informed dialogue throughout the program.
 These sessions are complemented by peer exchange and reflection among participants.

 Learning through engagement

 Site visits and institutional engagement form a core part of the program approach, enabling participants to observe policy, governance and public administration in practice.
-Engagement with Australian and New Zealand embassies and businesses operating in China further situates learning within a bilateral context.
+Engagement with Australian and New Zealand embassies and businesses operating in China further situates learning within an international context.